-property experience spanning Europe, Asia, and the Middle East, Simon joined us in 2021
+With global real estate and property experience spanning Europe, Asia, and the Middle East, Simon joined us in 2021 from Grosvenor Britain and Ireland where he was a Board Director.

 Hannah Milne Managing Director, Regional

 A chartered surveyor with over 30 years' experience of strategy, capital markets trading, asset management and development, Hannah joined us in 2011 from Knight Frank, and has led our Regional business since 2016.